emetsger/dcs-package-ingest/src/site/markdown/index.md

 specific language governing permissions and limitations under the License.
 -->
-# Simple Data Conservancy Package Ingest Service #
+# Data Conservancy Simple Package Ingest Service #

-This is a description of the package ingest service
+The Data Conservancy Simple Package Ingest accepts packages that conform to version 1 of the  Data Conservancy Packaging Specification, version 1, and imports their content into a Fedora repository.

 ## Usage ##
 ### Prerequisites ###